venugvis/customer-purchase-prediction/README.md

 ## Phase 2: Exploratory Data Analysis (EDA)

-In this phase, I performed univariate and bivariate analysis to explore patterns and relationships in the data.
+In this phase, I performed univariate and bivariate analyses to explore patterns and relationships in the data.

 ### Univariate Analysis:
 - **TimeSpentOnWebsite**: Slight positive trend; peak engagement near 45 minutes.